draperlaboratory/cozy/docs/source/gettingstarted.rst

 To make comparisons between two programs with different function implementations, cozy uses symbolic execution.
-Both programs are fed the same symbolic input, and cozy runs symbolic execuction until all states terminate.
+Both programs are fed the same symbolic input, and cozy runs symbolic execution until all states terminate.
 At the end of execution, we have a list of deadended (terminated) states from the prepatched program, and a list of deadended states from the postpatched program.
 Each of these states have constraints associated with